 However, this is not like paying an entry fee to get a green card.
 You must meet strict eligibility criteria before you can apply for permanent residency this way.

-Applicants for a green card through investment (Employment Fifth Preference or EB-5) must not only invest $1 million in a new, restructured, or expanded U.S. business (or $500,000 if it’s in an economically disadvantaged area), they must take an active role in that business.
+Applicants for a green card through investment (Employment Fifth Preference or EB-5) must not only invest $1.8 million in a new, restructured, or expanded U.S. business (or $900,000 if it’s in an economically disadvantaged, "targeted unemployment" area), they must take an active role in that business.
 They do not, however, need to actually control the business.

 The business can be located anywhere in the U.S., so long as you are actively engaged with it.